codefresh-io/docs.codefresh.io/_docs/runtime/managed-cluster.md

 %}

 {:start="5"}
-1. When prompted, select the kube context from the list of available clusters as defined in `kubeconfig`.
-The kube context must have the credentials to communicate with the managed cluster.
 1. If you used `dry-run`, apply the generated manifests to the same target cluster on which you ran the command.
   Here is an example of the YAML manifest generated with the `--dry-run` flag.
 Note that there are placeholders in the example, which are replaced with the actual values with `--dry-run`.